acidjazz/objectus/readme.md

-A Node module that compiles an infinite directory tree of JSON and YML files into one object
+Compile an infinite directory tree of JSON and YML files into one object

-> **Note:** Still in early development

 ### Why?